Employment Rights of Interns and Trainees in Singapore

 - Type of leave, such as annual leave, outpatient sick leave, hospitalisation leave;

-- Other medical benefits, such as insurance, medical benefits, dental benefits;
+- Other medical benefits, such as insurance and dental benefits;

 - Probation period (if applicable) and notice period; and